newlei/LR-GCCF/README.md

 You also can refer to the [link](https://github.com/xiangwang1223/neural_graph_collaborative_filtering/issues/34) and [link](https://github.com/kuandeng/LightGCN/issues/1) is the follow-up work of NGCF authors, this link also explains problem of NDCG.

-**Note**: If you have questions about NGCF, please contact the author of NGCF or creating gitHub issues under the official code[link](https://github.com/xiangwang1223/neural_graph_collaborative_filtering).
+**Note**: If you have questions about NGCF, please contact the author of NGCF or create github issues under the official code~[link](https://github.com/xiangwang1223/neural_graph_collaborative_filtering).

 ## Citation